 Remember those Apple Butter Cookies I made a while back?
 Well, I had a half a jar of apple butter hanging about the ‘fridge, causing me a lot of stress and anxiety about what I was going to do with it.
 More cookies?
 Throw it into a smoothie?
 Let it get moldy and then have a valid reason to compost it?
 Since Sunday was coming up (and Sunday is the anything-but-the-usual-bowl-of-oatmeal day), I thought it might make a nice addition to a stack of toasty waffles.
 The apple butter provides the flavor, the sweetness and the fat substitute and – it makes the waffles get a little caramelized around the edges.

-- 3 Tbsp. egg replacer (I use Bob’s) + 9 tablespoons water (whisk together until thick, set aside for a few minutes)
+3 tbsp. egg replacer (I use Bob’s) + 9 tbsp. water (whisk together until thick, set aside for a few minutes)

 1 cup non-dairy milk